-(NSO) makes the following commitments to its members:
+(NSO) makes the following commitments:

-- All activities and events undertaken by (NSO) will be analyzed from a risk management perspective; - Systematic and explicit steps will be taken to identify, assess, manage and communicate risks facing (NSO); - Risk control strategies will be reasonable and will reflect the given standard of care in any circumstance (where standard of care is determined by written/published standards, industry practices, established case law precedent, and common sense).
+- Activities and events undertaken by (NSO) will incorporate the principles of risk management; - Systematic and explicit steps will be taken to identify, assess, manage and communicate risks facing (NSO) in a timely fashion;

+Risk mitigation strategies will be reasonable and will reflect the reasonable standard of care in any circumstance (where standard of care is determined by written/published standards, industry practices, established case law precedent, and common sense).

 (NSO) acknowledges that risk management is a broad activity and a shared responsibility.
-All directors, officers, staff, and volunteers have an ongoing responsibility to take appropriate measures within their scope of authority and responsibility to identify, assess, manage and communicate risks.
+All directors, officers, staff, and volunteers have an ongoing responsibility to take appropriate measures within their scope of authority and responsibility to identify, assess, manage and communicate risks to those that they report to including, but not limited to, the Risk Manager.